Manav9823/prototype_javascript/interview_prep.md

 5. `Caching(very imp)`
 Importance: Caching is crucial for performance.
 Node.js caches the result of the require() call so that the module is only loaded and executed once.

-# Global Execution Context, Memory creation Phase, Code Execution Phase, Libuv(async code) Notes episode 7 stored in
+# episode 7 ---> Global Execution Context, Memory creation Phase, Code Execution Phase, Libuv(async code)

+# Episode 8 ---> Interpreter, Compiler, Parsing

+# Episode 9 ---> Event loop and how it works

 # MongoDB